Chazae/Chazae.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
-I am currently working on personal projects to keep my skills sharp while I pursue a Technical Support position.
-My most recent projects have been practicing exploits within a virtual pentesting lab I configured, and developing a video game from the ground up using a combination of Unreal, Blender, Audacity, and GIMP 3.0.
+I am currently working on personal projects to keep my skills sharp while I pursue a **Technical Support position**.
+My most recent projects have been practicing exploits within a virtual pentesting lab I configured, and developing a video game from the ground up using a combination of **Unreal**, **Blender**, **Audacity**, and **GIMP 3.0**.

 Independent of coursework, I have studied and simulated a multitude of different Support Ticket software.
-These include Freshdesk, Zendesk, Salesforce, Service Desk, and Bold Desk.
+These include **Freshdesk**, **Zendesk**, **Salesforce**, **Service Desk**, and **Bold Desk**.
 I learned these to be able to quickly adapt to any Support Ticket software that I may encounter.

 **Please check out my projects page while you are here!** I am great at explaining complicated topics in a way most people can comprehend, and I believe these posts showcase this best.
-They also show that I am motivated and eager to learn new technical topics outside of the workspace.
+They also show just how motivated and eager I am to learn new technical topics outside of the workspace.

-My resume, projects, and blog can be found in the navitgation bar.
+My resume, projects, and blog can be found in the navigation bar above.

 **Below** I have a list of relevant courses I've completed with a brief explanation of what I learned from both **Whatcom Community College** and **Western Washington University**.

   ---

-I graduated from Whatcom Community College in 2021 with an **Associates of Science** in ***Cybersecurity***.
+**Graduated** from Whatcom Community College in 2021 with a **Associate of Science** in ***Cybersecurity***.

 >My courses included:
 > -*Open Source Operating Systems*